Page updated: 17/8/21

-Wartburg Castle is one of the most significant buildings in Germany's history with an almost mythological connection to various significant events which have shaped the country.
+Wartburg Castle is one of the most significant buildings in German history with an almost mythological connection to various significant events which have shaped the country.

 "What a host of memories this name evokes for every German..." wrote the architect charged with the restoration of the building in the 19th century.

-Religious reformer Martin Luther, poet and writer Johann Wolfgang von Goethe and the start of the push for the creation of Germany in the 19th century are all linked to the castle.
-No wonder that the Wartburg fortifications have been listed as part of the UNESCO World Heritage.
+Catalyst for the Protestant Reformation Martin Luther, poet and writer Johann Wolfgang von Goethe and the start of the push for the creation of Germany in the 19th century are all linked to the castle.
+No wonder that the Wartburg fortifications have been listed as a World Heritage Site by UNESCO.

 Wartburg Castle is situated just outside the town of Eisenach in the German state of Thuringia.

-The castle was built around 1067 and was first mentioned in a document in 1080.
+The medieval castle was built around 1067 and was first mentioned in a document in 1080.